 - Set the installation software owner user (asm, oracle) default file mode creation mask (umask) to 022 in the shell startup file.
-Setting the mask to 022 ensures that the user performing the software installation creates files with 644 permissions. - Set ulimit settings for file descriptors and processes for the installation software owner (asm, oracle) - Set the software owners' environment variable DISPLAY environment variables in preparation for the ASM or Oracle Database installation
+Setting the mask to 022 ensures that the user performing the software installation creates files with 644 permissions. - Set the software owners' environment variable DISPLAY environment variables in preparation for the ASM or Oracle Database installation